🐾 Services available in English, Mandarin & Tagalog. 🐾

 • coma

-Water intoxication progresses quickly so if your pet has been playing in the water and begins to show any of the signs mentioned above, it’s crucial to seek veterinary care immediately to save your dog’s life.
+Water intoxication progresses quickly, so if your pet has been playing in the water and begins to show any of the signs mentioned above, it’s crucial to seek veterinary care immediately to save your dog’s life.

-Treatment of water intoxication typically includes IV delivery of electrolytes, diuretics and drugs to reduce brain swelling.
+Treatment of water intoxication typically includes IV delivery of electrolytes, diuretics, and drugs to reduce brain swelling.
 With aggressive veterinary care, some dogs are able to recover, but sadly, many do not.

 It’s important to closely watch dogs that are very active in water and ensure they take regular breaks in between playing.
 Be especially careful on days when the water is rough.
-If your dog empties their water bowl after playing hard or exercise, ensure they are rested before refilling the bowl.
+If your dog empties their water bowl after playing hard or exercising, ensure they are rested before refilling the bowl.

 If you have any questions or concerns, please contact us at 204-269-8162 or by email at info@centennialanimalhospital.com.